 Ingredients

-1 pcs Yellow Onion (Medium, finely chopped)
+1 pcs onion (medium, finely chopped)

-2 pcs Carrot (Medium, peeled and diced)
+2 pcs carrot (medium, peeled and diced)

 A classic homemade Italian loaf with a wonderfully crisp, golden crust and a soft, airy crumb.
 Perfect for sandwiches, toast, or dipping in olive oil.
 This simple recipe brings the warmth of a traditional bakery right into your kitchen.